 I had a hard time with Christmas songs in the year or two after my mother died.
 A few notes of Judy Garland's Have Yourself a Merry Little Christmas or Bing Crosby's Silent Night and I was done; a grief side-effect that hardly seemed fair because these were the songs closest to my heart.

-Sometimes the only way I can conceptualize the holidays in a year or two after the death of a loved one is to think of it like a film negative; everything is opposite.
-Happy is sad and where we’re used to being filled up with the love and warmth of the holidays, we’re now filled with a well of sadness that bubbles over and erupts into tears at the most unexpected and inconvenient of times.
+Sometimes the only way I can conceptualize the holidays in a year or two after the death of a loved one is to think of it like a film negative: Everything is opposite.
+Happy is sad.
+Where we're used to being filled up with the love and warmth of the holidays, we're now filled with a well of sadness that bubbles over and erupts into tears at the most unexpected and inconvenient of times.

 I see you paralyzed in the middle of your shopping because 'O Holy Night' has begun playing over the stereo.
 I see you crying in the church because you've just turned to this morning's hymns and realized it's 'O Little Town of Bethlehem'.
 I see you looking sullen at the office holiday party because 'Rockin' Around the Christmas Tree' is playing.
 I get it.
 Actually, a lot of people get it.
 You aren't alone.

 In the 8 years since my mother's death, these songs have recovered many of their positive qualities... but catch me on a wrong day and they still have the potential to grip my heart and bring me to tears.
 Except, years later the tears are a mix of happy and sad emotion; they are happy with a twist.
 My hope is that at the very least you will someday feel this melancholy fondness (if you don't already) and as the song goes, until then you'll, "…have to muddle through somehow."